-Next on a list was a built-in modulator.
+Next on the list was a built-in modulator.

 I’ve described it in one of my previous posts

-This module is available at RetroCloud online store and requires minimal soldering skills.
-Only six wires are needed - RED, GREEN, BLUE, SYNC, GND, +5V
+This module is available at retrohax.net online store and requires minimal soldering skills.
+Only six wires are needed – RED, GREEN, BLUE, SYNC, GND, +5V

-I had to run some tests on both (6A and 8A) motherboards to see if there are no unexpected pitfalls or surprises :D
+I had to run some tests on both (6A and 8A) motherboards to see if there are no unexpected pitfalls or surprises 😀

-I've soldered signal and power supply wires to soldering pads near RGB socket.
+I’ve soldered signal and power supply wires to soldering pads near the RGB socket.

 Here is how it looks on both mobo revisions.

 Tadaaaa!
-It worked like a charm, plus s-video is very crisp and the composite is way better than through original A520 modulator.
+It worked like a charm, plus the s-video is very crisp and the composite is way better than through the original A520 modulator.

 Now it was just a matter of finding a nice spot to drill holes for sockets.

-I must admit that drilling a plastic case with a 12mm drill us extremely tricky.
+I must admit that drilling a plastic case with a 12mm drill is extremely tricky.

-After a couple of failures, I've ended up buying a tool that did the job nicely.
+After a couple of failures, I ended up buying a tool that did the job nicely.